hapijs/hapi/docs/API.md

       characters, decodes unreserved characters, and capitalizes any percent encoded values.
 Useful when serving non-compliant HTTP clients.
       Defaults to `false`.
 <p></p>
-- `state` - HTTP state management (cookies) allows the server to store information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)).
+- <a name="server.config.state" />`state` - HTTP state management (cookies) allows the server to store information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)).
     - `cookies` - The server automatically parses incoming cookies based on these options:
         - `parse` - determines if incoming 'Cookie' headers are parsed and stored in the `request.cookies` object.
 Defaults to `true`.
         - `failAction` - determines how to handle cookie parsing errors.
 Allowed values are:
-            - `error` - return a Bad Request (400) error response.
+            - `'error'` - return a Bad Request (400) error response.
 This is the default value.
-            - `log` - report the error but continue processing the request.
+            - `'log'` - report the error but continue processing the request.
-            - `ignore` - take no action.
+            - `'ignore'` - take no action.
         - `clearInvalid` - if `true`, automatically instruct the client to remove invalid cookies.
 Defaults to `false`.
 <p></p>
 - `timeout` - define timeouts for processing durations: